Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Conclusion

 \section{Conclusion}

-In conclusion, we propose a variational quantum algorithm for generalized eigenvalues in non-Hermitian systems using generalized Schur decomposition, while designing a new loss function and demonstrating how to compute both the loss function and its gradients on near-term quantum devices.
-Finally, we validate the algorithm's performance through numerical simulations and demonstrate its application to generalized eigenvalue problems in ocean acoustics.
+We have proposed a variational quantum algorithm for solving the generalized eigenvalues problem in non-Hermitian systems by using the generalized Schur decomposition, designing a new loss function, and demonstrating how to compute both the loss function and its gradients on near-term quantum devices.
+We have validated the algorithm's performance through numerical simulations and shown its application to generalized eigenvalue problems in ocean acoustics.
 Additional noise simulations confirm the algorithm's robustness.
-Overall, our work demonstrates the feasibility of computing generalized eigenvalues for non-Hermitian systems on near-term quantum devices.
+Our results demonstrate the feasibility of computing the generalized eigenvalues for non-Hermitian systems on near-term quantum devices.